bsaund/musicbox/README.md

 # Musicbox
 This is my raspberry pi musicbox.
 It allows me to play my local music (e.g. mp3s) on a bluetooth speaker by scanning a barcode in a physical binder of my music.
 As a backup, there is a web interface.
+I give some color commentary in my [blog post](https://www.bradsaund.com/post/music_box/)

 ![Scanning a barcode](img/scanner_01.jpg)

 This musicbox is built on mopidy, and therefore could be adapted to all of the mopdiy plugins and websites.

-If you run into problems, or want more detail, please create an issue
+If you run into problems, or want more detail, please create an issue.

 # Setup
 ## Overview